AkanshaTyagi-06/eusipco_2022/README.md

 This work is based on publicly available codes of OpenL3, Soundnet, MCCA, KMCCA and dMCCA.
 Their respective links are provided as a part of this repository.

 ### Overview
   DCASE datasets consists of data for different acoustic scenes collected across different cities.
-For instance DCASE 2019 contains data for 10 cities namely :Barcelona, Helsinki, London, Paris, Stockholm, Vienna, Lisbon, Lyon, Milan and Prague.
+For instance DCASE 2019 contains data for 10 cities namely :Barcelona (b), Helsinki (h), London (lo), Paris (pa), Stockholm (s), Vienna (v), Lisbon (li), Lyon (ly), Milan (m) and Prague (pr).
 DCASE 2018 data is a subset of that of DCASE 2019 and contains the data from the first 6 mentioned cities.

   The motivation of this work is to find out the recording location of an acoustic scene as a plausible intra-scene variation causing source and to provide a method to handle the same i.e reduce this variation.
 In this work, we have used varoius multi-view learning methods to reduce the effect of this variation by considering the multiple recording locations i.e recording cities of an acoustic scene as its multiple views.